canalplus/rx-player/README.md

 ### A need for an advanced media player ########################################

-Canal+ Group is a media company which has a lot of advanced requirements: it provides both live and VoD stream with many encryption requirements, support a very large panel of devices and has many other peculiarities (like adult content restrictions, ad-insertion, Peer-To-Peer integration and others).
+Canal+ Group is a media company with many advanced needs when it comes to media
+playback: it provides both live and VoD stream with many encryption requirements, supports a very large panel of devices and has many other specificities (like adult content restrictions, ad-insertion, Peer-To-Peer integration...).

-Back in 2015, when switching from a plugin-based player approach to an HTML5-based approach, no media player had the key features we wanted, and including those needs to those players was not straightforward either.
+When the time came to switch from a plugin-based web player approach to an HTML5 one back in 2015, no media player had the key features we wanted, and including those needs into an already existing media player would not be straightforward either.

-The innovation entity at Canal+ Group thus decided to begin working on a new featureful media-player - the RxPlayer - and to share it under a permissive open-source licence.
+The R&D department of Canal+ Group thus started to work on a new featureful
+media-player: the RxPlayer.
+To both help and profit from the community, it also decided to share it to everyone under a permissive open-source licence.

 Now, more than 5 years later, the RxPlayer continues to evolve at the same fast pace to include a lot of features we don't find in other media players.